 Right to Manage and Later the Freehold!

 I had already attended a number of meetings held by various leasehold organisations and the one that was the turning point for Wellington Mansions was held by the Campaign for the Abolition of Leasehold (CARL) in 2006.
 I had alredy been on their panel a couple of times but this time I was an audience member.
 I took my partner to this one and we were both impressed by the talk about buildings insurance given by guest speaker Roger Southam of managing agent Chainbow.
 At the end of his talk he asked the audience if they had any questions and jokingly my partner asked ‘will you come and manage our block please?
 He invited us to come and chat to him at the informal drinks that were held after the meeting and to our complete surprise he agreed to take us on!

 To be honest it was one hell of an anti-climax after all the effort that had been put in to that point to get any help and we wished we had met him years earlier!

 Everything started to happen all at once because shortly after that we finally met the criteria for the Right to Manage which Roger Southam guided us through, starting with forming the company (where my partner agreed to become one of the company Directors).

 It was also agreed that as I had by far the most experience with regard to leasehold matters that I should be the link between the company and the managing agents.
-In order to start the management of the building we had to set up a service charge budget from scratch and one of the first things carried out was the commissioning of a Building Condition Report.
-It had been several years since the HHSRS survey had been carried out by the council and it was obvious that the deterioration to the building would have worsened.
+In order to start the management of the building we had to set up a service charge budget from scratch as we inherited no funding and one of the first things carried out was the commissioning of a Building Condition Report.
+It had been several years since the HHSRS survey had been carried out by the council and it was obvious that the state of the building would have worsened.

 WE GET THE FREEHOLD!